gkemmey/gray_matter/_posts/2017-01-13-reason-244-to-hate-javascript.md

 Generate an RFC 4122 compliant UUID: Ruby

 {% highlight ruby %}
-require 'securerandom' # maybe, if you're using Rails you never have to write these SecureRandom.uuid
+require 'securerandom' # at worst, if you're using Rails you won't have to write this SecureRandom.uuid
 {% endhighlight %}